Enigma-52/PhotoMosaic/README.md

 ## Usage

-1. Ensure your input images are placed in the "pics" directory.
+1. Ensure that the input image is the one present in "image.jpg" and the source tile images are in the predefined animals folder.
 2. Run the Photo Mosaic Creator script:

     ```bash